corda/cash-issuer/README.md

 At this point all the required processes are up and running.
 Next, you can perform a demo run of an issuance:

-1. From `PartyA` add a new bank account via the node shell: `flow start Add bankAccount: { accountId: 12345, accountName: Rogers Account, accountNumber: { sortCode: “XXXXXX”, accountNumber: YYYYYYYY, type: uk }, currency: GBP }` replacing `XXXXXX` and `YYYYYYYY` with your sort code and account number.
+1. From `PartyA` add a new bank account via the node shell: `flow start AddBankAccount bankAccount: { accountId: 12345, accountName: Rogers Account, accountNumber: { sortCode: XXXXXX, accountNumber: XXXXXXXX, type: uk }, currency: GBP }, verifier: Issuer` replacing `XXXXXX` and `YYYYYYYY` with your sort code and account number.
    This is the bank account that you will make a payment from, to the issuer's account.